mschuchard/terraform-provider-stdlib/docs/data-sources/keys_delete.md

 page_title: "stdlib_keys_delete Data Source - stdlib"
 subcategory: ""
 description: |-
-  Return the input map parameter with the key parameter deleted from the map.
+  Return the input map parameter with the keys parameter deleted from the map.
 ---

 # stdlib_keys_delete (Data Source)

-Return the input map parameter with the key parameter deleted from the map.
+Return the input map parameter with the keys parameter deleted from the map.

 ## Example Usage